SarTorvFroeystad/network_latency_analysis/README.md

 ## Overview

-This project analyzes network latency data obtained from a router ping test to Google's DNS server (8.8.8.8).
+This project analyzes network latency data obtained from a router ping test (with 99 packets transmitted & received) to Google's DNS server (8.8.8.8).
 The primary goal is to identify patterns in packet loss and latency by visualizing sequence numbers and round-trip times.
-The project demonstrates the use of Python for data parsing, cleaning, and analysis, leveraging tools like Pandas and Matplotlib for data manipulation and visualization.
+The project demonstrates the use of Python for data parsing, cleaning, and analysis, leveraging the pandas and matplotlib libraries for data manipulation and visualization.

 ## Project Structure